mcdonnellb/bop-it-online/README.md

 ## My iniital Brainstorm around this Project and idea flow:
 -User enters usernmae
-* Message appears - Hi " usernmae, please hit start to begin or click here to view the rules.
+* Message appears - Hi usernmae, please hit start to begin or click here to view the rules.
-*Start Button - count down from 5
+* Start Button - count down from 5
- *Onclick the computer selects at random from Bop it, twist it, flick it pull it and plays the corresponding audio.
+ * Onclick the computer selects at random from Bop it, twist it, flick it pull it and plays the corresponding audio.
 * The user has 4 seconds to hit the corresponding button
 * If the user hits the wrong button - Game Over displays with the score
 * If the user makes the right choice it adds a point to the score and keeps looping until the user makes a wrong choice